bbauska/css-mastering-css/README.md

 </p>
 <!-- ![](./images/image029.png){width="2.5396872265966755in" height="0.945in"}  -->

-CSS color property (color).
+<h4>CSS color property (color).</h4>

 <h5>RGB Colors</h5>

 RGB is a combination of three colors (red, green, and blue) which are used in all computer programs to display colors.
 As we know, these are the basic colors, and by combining them, we can find any color that appears in the color spectrum.

 <h4>Example:</h4>